inspheric/nova-defaultable-fields/README.md

         ->default($post),
     ```

-* An array containing the primary key and the morph type, e.g.:
+* An array containing the primary key and the morph type, e.g.

     ```php
     // $postId = 1;